hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/v5-changes.md

 cvl invariant no_vault_allowance()
 underlying.allowance(currentContract) == 0;

 We can then use this invariant in the preserved block for the original solvency rule.
-We are also likely to get violations from the case that the vault contract itself calls methods on the underlying contract, so we rule that out as well:
+We are also likely to get violations from the case that the vault contract itself calls methods on the underlying contract, so we rule that out as well[^call-note]:

 behaviors.
 If the vault does call methods on the underlying contract, it will only do so from its code, and that call will be analyzed while the Prover is verifying the calling method.
 The additional requirement only rules out spurious counterexamples where the vault makes calls to the underlying token without having code that does so.